-Take a look at some of the views shared through our ‘Letter to the Editor’ page this week.
+Take a lot at some of the views shared through our ‘Letter to the Editor’ page this week.

 Alan Bell, Roods, Kirriemuir